-Auris Energia Group provides its customers with the cleanest possible fuel and energy solutions and helps companies improve their energy efficiency.
-The Group's operations are divided into three subsidiaries.
+Auris Energia Group provides its customers with fuel and energy solutions and helps companies improve their energy efficiency.
+The Group's business is divided into several subsidiaries, which are described in the diagram below.
+In addition, Auris Energiapalvelut Oy has a minority shareholding (27.3%) in Quantitative Heat ("QHeat").

-Auris Kaasuenergia Oy is Finland's largest gas retailer.
+Auris Kaasuenergia Oy is a large gas retailer in the Finnish scale.
 The company is responsible for the procurement and retail of both natural gas and biogas.
-In 2022, the company sold approximately 810 GWh of energy to approximately 25,000 customers.
+In 2023, the company sold approximately 881 GWh of energy to approximately 20,000 customers.
 The company focuses on increasing the efficiency of its customers' energy consumption and supporting a controlled transition to cleaner energy.